Josh Sharpless

-Joshua David Sharpless (born January 26, 1981) is a former Major League Baseball right-handed relief pitcher.
+Joshua David Sharpless (born January 26, 1981) is an American former professional baseball right-handed relief pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates.

 Biography

 Sharpless grew up in the greater Pittsburgh area, attending Freedom Area Senior High School in Freedom, Pennsylvania.
-Drafted in the 24th round of the 2003 Major League Baseball Draft out of Allegheny College, he progressed through the Pirates minor league system in three years.
+Drafted in the 24th round of the 2003 Major League Baseball draft out of Allegheny College, he progressed through the Pirates minor league system in three years.